10 movies with unforgettable shopping scenes - NewsBreak

 While “Bridesmaids” is full of outrageous moments, perhaps no scene is as iconically outrageous as the food poisoning disaster at a high-end bridal boutique.
 After Annie (Kristen Wiig) organizes a meal at a hole-in-the-wall Brazilian restaurant—which is implied to have a questionable health-code rating—Lillian (Maya Rudolph) and her bridal party arrive at the swanky Belle en Blanc to try on dresses.
 The first sign of what’s to come is a particularly boisterous belch by Megan (Melissa McCarthy).

-A short time later, as each of the bridesmaids models the dress of their choosing and they debate over which dress to go with, more signs of gastrointestinal distress arise for everyone—or more specifically, everyone who ate the meat at lunch.
+A short time later, as each bridesmaid tries on the dress of their choosing, more signs of gastrointestinal distress arise for everyone—or more specifically, everyone who ate the meat at lunch.
 Hilarity ensues as the bridesmaids (barring Helen, played by Rose Byrne) must share a single-person bathroom as they are violently ill.
 The over-the-top gross-out scene culminates in Lillian, who realizes there is simply no room for her in the restroom, running out the doors of the store and slowly squatting over a storm drain in the busy street—while still fully dressed in a luxurious, and expensive, bridal gown.

 In an interview with Esquire , director Paul Feig revealed the infamous food poisoning element of the film wasn’t originally in the script.